-If you were asked to picture someone playing a video game, you would probably envision a teenager with a controller clutched in his hands, leaning forward and staring intently at a screen.
-That picture is changing.
-More and more seniors are involved in gaming, and it’s not just because video games are fun.
-In fact, there are benefits to playing games to keep your mind sharp.
+If you were asked to picture someone playing a video game, you would probably envision a teenager with a controller clutched in their hands, leaning forward and staring intently at a screen.
+However, an important part of that image is changing.
+A growing number of seniors are involved in gaming, and it’s not just about having fun.
+In fact, there are benefits to playing games when it comes to keeping your mind sharp!

 Scientists at the University of California-San Francisco tested senior adults using a new game called Labyrinth-VR.
-This game requires players to move through “neighborhoods” of increasing size and complete errands of increasing complexity as the game progresses.
-During the test, the players walked in place and moved their bodies as they navigated the game.
+This game requires players to move through virtual “neighborhoods” of increasing size and complete errands of increasing complexity as the game progresses.
+During the game, the players walked in place and moved their bodies as they played.
 That physical movement increased cerebral blood flow, which is often associated with improved general cognitive performance.

 The finding is considered a powerful example of how stimulation of an older brain can reverse some of the decline that occurs with age.

-A study by scientist at the University of California-Irvine found that playing 3-D video games can boost memory recollection for people who were losing memory as they aged or from the onset of dementia.
+study by scientists at the University of California-Irvine found that playing 3-D video games can boost memory recollection for people who were losing memory due to age or the onset of dementia.

-To clarify, an example of a 3-D game is Super Mario 3-D, which requires navigating intricate settings discussed above.
-(Angry Birds is an example of a 2-D game.)
-The increased complexity and sensory stimulation of the 3-D games aided the hippocampus, which is the part of that brain that regulates our motivation, emotion, learning and memory.
+To clarify, the game is Super Mario 3-D which requires navigating intricate settings like those discussed above.
+The increased complexity and sensory stimulation of the 3-D games boosted the functioning of the hippocampus, which is the part of the brain that regulates our motivation, emotion, learning and memory.

 Best Games to Keep Your Mind Sharp